Note: Not every feature described here will be available in the Beta

 AWS typically sends updated billing files every four hours.
 Occasionally, particularly in the first and last few days of the month, it can take longer.
 We'll show you your estimate based on the most recent data, but when we haven't received a billing file from Amazon for a given month, we'll show an incomplete data banner.

-Why is my estimate different from Widgets/Daily Mail?
+Why is my estimate different from Daily Mail?

-Daily Mail and Dashboards use an older version of the forecasting algorithms.
+Daily Mail uses an older version of the forecasting algorithms.
 We're in the process of transitioning to the new algorithms but in the meantime, you may see differences in legacy applications.